dy1z/docs/content/docs/development/partials.md

         'src/components/**/*.*',
         // ...
       ],
-      // ...
     },
-    // ...
   },
   browsersync: {
     watch: [
-      'src/partials/**/*.*', // same ...
+      'src/partials/**/*.*', // update if needed
       'src/components/**/*.*',
       // ...
     ],
-    // ...
   },
-  // ...
 }
 ```

 [PurgeCSS](/docs/code-cleanup/#purgecss) needs that path, so that any Tailwind CSS classes in your Partials will not be removed when doing code cleanup.
-Likewise, [BrowserSync](/docs/browsersync) needs to know about it so it can automatically reload your page if a Partial changes.
+Likewise, [Browsersync](/docs/browsersync) needs to know about it so it can automatically reload your page if a Partial changes.

 <div class="bg-gray-100 border-l-4 border-gradient-b-orange-dark p-4 mb-4 text-md" role="alert">
   <div class="text-gray-600">You need to use file globs in these paths, just as shown above.
 Using directory paths will make PostCSS fail with a <code class="shiki-inline">EISDIR</code> read error.</div>